yaloxh/qq_frontend/README.md

-# qq_frontend
+# qq
-frontend of the best messenger
+# the best messenger ever

+# it is the most secure open source messenger!

+# without bans!

+# no censorship!

+# no rules!